jhdouglas21/IST412/README.md

 #3 Taylor Smith - Pecentage of effort: 20%.
 Refactored Duplicate TransactionControllers, User Profile disprecencies, Adding back button to game view.

 #4 Nicholas Boyle - Pecentage of effort: 20%.
+Helped clean and edit code where need be.
+Made sure project requirements were met.

 #5 Sam Bender - Pecentage of effort: 20%.
 Helped refactor partial code such as system out logs to fit with refactoring from issue report and working on adding playable game that meets use case and satisfies system-wide based tests